jasondixon5/GA_DS4_Coursework/Chipotle_CL_Dixon.md

 The file appears to be a list of items ordered from Chipotle.
 Each row is an item; each item is associated with an order idea, so there appear to be multiple items per order ID.
 Each item has the following info available: the order ID of the associated order, the quantity of that item ordered on that order, the item name, a description indicating the options the customer selected (or a generic description like apple), and the price per unit of the item.

-2. How many orders do there appear to be?
+###How many orders do there appear to be?

 `sort -g chipotle.tsv | cut -f1 | uniq -c | wc -l`

+Output:

 `1835`

 There are 1,835 unique lines in the file; this means there are 1,834 unique orders plus a header row.

-3. How many lines are in this file?
+###How many lines are in this file?

 `wc chipotle.tsv`

+Output:

 `4623   55837  364975 chipotle.tsv`

 `wc -l chipotle.tsv`

+Output:

 `4623 chipotle.tsv`

 There are 4,623 lines in the file, so there are 4,622 data rows plus one header row.

-4. Which burrito is more popular, steak or chicken?
+###Which burrito is more popular, steak or chicken?

 `cut -f3 chipotle.tsv | sort | uniq -c`